etendosoftware/docs/docs/getting-started/installation.md

         ```
         ./gradlew install smartbuild
         ```
-    9. Make sure you have the following PostgreSQL configuration in your `postgresql.conf`, this file is located wherever you have postgresql installed
-        ```
-        lc_numeric = 'en_US.UTF-8'
-        max_locks_per_transaction = 128
-        ```

-        !!! note
-            After modifying the file restart postgresql

-    10. Start the Tomcat, in case of Linux you can run:
+    9. Start the Tomcat, in case of Linux you can run:
         ```
         sudo /etc/init.d/tomcat start
         ```